idrinth-thalui/core/dialogue/places/IdrinthFollowerDialogueCityWindhelmIdle.md

 - Being here always makes me uneasy - and not because of drunken louts like Rolff.
 - As shabby as it it, the Gray Quarter feels more homely to me.
 - Care to join me in the New Gnisis Cornerclub?
 Been a while since I tasted genuine Morrowind cuisine.
+- This really feels like home, it's racist enough.